mc-cip/spec/format_spec.md

 - `icon` - This is the main icon of this project.
 - `gallery` - This item should be shown in a list of other items marked `gallery`.

-This field CAN be an array of multiple `rel` values.
-Currently this is not needed, however it exists so more `rel` values could be added later.
+This field CAN be an array of multiple values.
+Currently this is not needed, however it exists so more `rel` values can be added later.

 The `icon` relation CAN ONLY be present in ONE Media Item.
 It CANNOT be present in multiple Media Items.
 It is NOT required.

 The `gallery` relation CAN be present in multiple Media Items.

-If an item with the `icon` relation is not present, launchers should show a placeholder.
+If an item with the `icon` relation is not present, launchers should show a placeholder image.

 ##### `type`